Sen. Patty Murray: Lack of prep, direction on coronavirus is ‘completely unacceptable’

 “The administration has had months to prepare for this,” she said.

-Most recently, two members of an Atlanta household recently tested positive in Georgia and New York State reported a second infection, in Westchester County.
+Elsewhere, two members of an Atlanta household recently tested positive in Georgia and New York state reported a second infection, in Westchester County.

 A New York City school said it closed Tuesday as a precaution after a case was detected “in our community.”